olahol/node-csp/README.md

 ## Example

-A simple example sending and recieving values on a channel between two routines.
+A simple example sending and receiving values on a channel between two routines.

 ```js